JoshTheDerf/Muon/README.md

 #### Muon
 *A teensy-weensy declarative custom elements library with support for Ractive.js.*

+A set of UI elements created with Muon can be found in the [Muon Elements](https://github.com/Tribex/Muon-Elements) repository.

 #### Features
  * Quick-and-simple declarative syntax for declaring custom elements.
  * Support for easy data-driven templating with [Ractive.js](http://ractivejs.org)